retentioneering/retentioneering-tools/docs/_build/html/_sources/clustering.rst.txt

 .. image:: _static/clustering/cluster_event_dist_1.svg

-Here we can see comparison of top 8 frequent events in cluster 2 vs cluster 7.
+Here we can see a comparison of top 8 frequent events in cluster 2 vs cluster 7.
 We can see that cluster 7 is similar to cluster 2.
 Both clusters have low conversion rate, but users from cluster 7 more frequently interact with product 1 whereas users from cluster 2 interact with product 2.

-Note, that in the above example Y-axis values were showing percentage that given event represent from selected cluster.
+Note, that in the above example Y-axis values were showing the percentage that a given event represented from the selected cluster.
 Very often we are actually more interested to compare percentages of users who have particular events between two groups.
-This type of normalization can be used by passing the name of index column we would like to normalize by.
-In our case it's user_id's: weight_col='user_id' (default None):
+This type of normalization can be used by passing the name of the index column we would like to normalize by.
+In our case it’s user_id’s: weight_col=’user_id’ (default None):

 .. code:: ipython3